-The Company employs approximately 7,900 employees of whom approximately 2,200 are covered by collective arrangements, either through an association, a joint company-employee relations committee or a certified union/works council.
+The Company employs approximately 8,700 employees of whom approximately 3,300 are covered by collective arrangements, either through an association, a joint company-employee relations committee or a certified union/works council.

 In Valcourt (Canada), the Company has employee relations committees to ensure joint company-employee discussions addressing employee matters and business challenges in an open and transparent context.
 These employee relations committees also serve as a channel of communication between the Company and all related employees in order to foster a culture of collaboration and mutual trust.
-Employee relations committee meetings are held on a regular basis, including once a year to discuss and implement, as necessary, specific work conditions and other normative elements.
+Employee relations committee meetings are held on a regular basis.

-In the United States, employees are non unionized.
+In the United States, employees are not unionized.

-Employees in Austria and Finland are represented by these countries' respective national works councils which supervise labour law compliance.
+Employees in Austria and Finland are represented by these countries' respective national works councils that supervise labour law compliance.
 The members of the respective local works councils meet with management on a regular basis and also participate in social, employment and, to a lesser extent, economic and financial decisions.
 In general, the Company representatives and works councils' members meet on a regular basis to discuss specific work conditions and other normative elements.
 The Company and local works councils also hold annual formal negotiations to discuss overall work conditions.
+By law, certain employee-related topics must be negotiated with the works councils and the outcome must be documented in writing and signed by both parties.

 Employees in Juárez (Mexico) are not represented by any association.
-Employees in Querétaro (Mexico) are represented by a union; wages are agreed upon yearly, and other benefits every other year.
+Manufacturing employees in Querétaro (Mexico) are represented by a union; wages are agreed upon yearly and other benefits every other year.

-In addition, employees in non-manufacturing sites located in Belgium, Brazil, France, Norway and Sweden are represented by their respective local or national works councils.
+In addition, employees in non-manufacturing sites located in Belgium, Brazil, France, Italy, Spain and Sweden are represented by their respective national collective agreements.